CSU-CompSci-CS163-4/Lab05LogicalGarden/CanPlantWalkthrough.md

 ## Assumptions
 I am assuming you have completed `addRow(int row, int pH, String light)`.
 Remember, it is an extension (completing) of the code presented in the javadoc, and nothing more!

-Also, after I completed can plant, I added additional tests to my `public static void main(String[] args)` inside of `GardenHelper.java`.
+Also, after I completed addRow, I added additional tests to my `public static void main(String[] args)` inside of `GardenHelper.java`.

 The code I personnally added are as follows: